-In this post, you’ll get an in-depth Wix vs Shopify comparison to give you a side-by-side look at what each platform offers.
+In this post, you’ll get an in-depth Wix vs Shopify comparison to give you a side-by-side look at what each ecommerce provider offers.
 I’ve spent weeks digging deep into the data and analyzing it all to build this comparison to save you time and effort.

 I break down the pros and cons, features, integrations, and more for each platform.
 By the end, you should have a better idea of which platform is best for your needs.
 If you need to change platforms, check out Shopping Cart Migration.